On the computation of geometric features of spectra of linear operators on Hilbert spaces: Mathematical Preliminaries and Combinatorial Problems in the SCI Hierarchy

+where $\chi_C$ denotes the indicator function of a set $C$.
 This is the decision problem that decides whether there exists a column with index at most $n_3$ such that there are at least $n_2$ $1$'s in the first $n_1$ rows.
 This is clearly an arithmetic tower and it is straightforward to show that this converges to $\Xi_{2,P}$ in $\mathcal{M}$ (in either of the $\{0,1\}$ and $[0,1]$ cases).
 For $k>2$ we simply alternate taking products (which corresponds to minima in this case) and maxima.
 Explicitly, we set

 Again, this is an arithmetic tower and it is straightforward to show that this converges to $\Xi_{k,P}$ in $\mathcal{M}$.
 It also holds that $\{\Xi_{k,P},\Omega_{k},\mathcal{M},\Lambda_k\}\in\Sigma_{k+1}^A$ if $k$ is even and $\{\Xi_{k,P},\Omega_{k},\mathcal{M},\Lambda_k\}\in\Pi_{k+1}^A$ if $k$ is odd (not to be confused with the notation for the Borel hierarchy).